On Longevity of I-ball/Oscillon: Acknowledgments

 \section{Acknowledgments}

-{ Feynman diagrams were drawn by means of \cite{Ellis:2016jkw}.
+{ We thank Masahiro Ibe and Wakutaka Nakano for pointing out typos and corrections in the figures.
+Feynman diagrams were drawn by means of~\cite{Ellis:2016jkw}.
 This work is supported by Grant-in-Aid for Scientific Research from the Ministry of Education, Science, Sports, and Culture (MEXT), Japan, World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan (K.M.), and JSPS Research Fellowships for Young Scientists (K.M., M.T., and M.Y.). }